 What to Expect in the Next Section

 I know that was a lot, but I hope that you have learned about a few new supplies or reconsidered a few you already knew about that might serve you well in your EPP stitching journey.

-Be sure to subscribe below so you don’t miss that post!
-In the meantime, if you haven’t already, check out the EPP Primer: Basting post for a beginner friendly refresher.
+Or, if you’re still new to EPP or a little rusty, check out the EPP Primer: Basting post for a beginner friendly refresher.
 Until, next time, happy stitching everyone!